BIG-SA/BASH-Intro-2018/notes/1_bash.md

 The above command `rm -r` is potentially **VERY** dangerous.
 **DO NOT** enter this, but if we executed `rm -r` from the root of our file system (`/`), can you imagine what would happen?
-If you just broke out into a cold sweat, that's normal & completely justified!
+If you just broke out into a cold sweat, that's normal and completely justified!

 It is also important to note that there is **no `undo` option in bash.**
 What's done is done, so do be careful.